calroc/Thun/docs/Ordered_Binary_Trees.rst

 Interlude: ``cmp`` combinator
 -----------------------------

-Instead of mucking about with nested ``ifte`` combinators let's just go whole hog and define ``cmp`` which takes two values and three quoted programs on the stack and runs one of the three depending on the results of comparing the two values:
+Instead of mucking about with nested ``ifte`` combinators let's use ``cmp`` which takes two values and three quoted programs on the stack and runs one of the three depending on the results of comparing the two
+values:

 ::